 There is an entrance fee of $3 for Ingham County residents or $5 for non-residents.

-Instead, you can pay a $35 annual fee if you live in Ingham County ($45 non-resident) – this gets you not only into Hawk Island Park for a year but also into the Lake Lansing parks, Burchfield Park, and parking at the Potter Park Zoo in Lansing – if you visit these throughout the summer, it’s well worth it to get the pass.
+Instead, you can pay a $35 annual fee if you live in Ingham County ($45 non-resident).
+This gets you not only into Hawk Island Park for a year, but also into the Lake Lansing parks, Burchfield Park, and parking at the Potter Park Zoo in Lansing.
+If you visit these throughout the summer, the pass is well worth it.

 7 – Hawk Island Park has a Dog Park and Other Dog-Friendly Features